Skip to main content

 Antioxidant Support

-Neem's rich flavonoid and terpenoid content provides broad-spectrum antioxidant protection, helping to neutralise free radicals and reduce oxidative stress that can damage cells throughout the body, including the pancreas.
+Neem's rich flavonoid and terpenoid content provides broad-spectrum antioxidant support, helping to neutralise free radicals and reduce oxidative stress as part of overall wellbeing.

 View Study on PubMed →